 Number of rainy days during sixth week pwh, maximum temperature and its logarithm pertaining to third, fourth and fifth week pwh, relative humidity and its logarithm during one week pwh were the weather variables having significant negative correlation with oil yield of this harvest.
 Minimum temperature pertaining to first, second and sixth week's pwh had significant positive correlation with oil yield.
-Number of rainy days and its logarithm during third fortnight pwh had significant correlation with yield.
+Number of rainy days and its logarithm during third fortnight pwh had significant negative correlation with oil yield.
+Minimum temperature and its logarithm however had significant positive correlation with oil yield throughout the three fortnights.
+Relative humidity and its logarithm one fortnight pwh had a significant negative correlation with yield.